-Because the facility had an open floor plan and government regulations mandated that the company be able to closely monitor all work, these partitions needed to enable supervisors to oversee all production through the partitions.
+Because the facility had an open floor plan and government regulations mandated that the company be able to closely monitor all work, the industrial partitions needed to enable supervisors to oversee all production through the wall partitions.
 It was determined that the company needed freestanding wall partitions with windows in order to segregate the space while maintaining the openness of the current layout.

 AeroVironment required that the system fit within a predetermined footprint, while still looking cohesive throughout the facility.
 The defense contractor also needed the wall system to be custom painted to match the existing interiors.
 After contacting a traditional furniture manufacturer, it was determined that a modular freestanding wall panel system would be a better fit because of ease-of-assembly, lower cost and added durability.